Hypertrophic Cardiomyopathy Arrhythmias

 • Screening of first-degree family members

 The diagnosis of hypertrophic cardiomyopathy is suggested by an ECG showing left ventricular hypertrophy and by characteristic clinical findings on physical examination.
-Diagnosis is confirmed by cardiac imaging, usually transthoracic echocardiography, showing left ventricular hypertrophy, particularly asymmetrical left ventricular hypertrophy.
-A cardiac magnetic resonance examination using gadolinium is then done to quantify left ventricular scarring, which helps assess risk of sudden cardiac death.
+Diagnosis is confirmed by cardiac imaging, usually transthoracic echocardiography showing left ventricular hypertrophy, particularly asymmetrical left ventricular hypertrophy.
+A cardiac magnetic resonance examination using gadolinium is done if required to establish the diagnosis or to quantify left ventricular scarring when needed to further assess risk of sudden cardiac death.

 Arrhythmia evaluation usually includes ambulatory cardiac rhythm monitoring and exercise testing.